 Make the Crepes

 - Place all crepe ingredients in a blender and mix on low speed until incorporated.
 Stop the blender once or twice to scrape down the sides and to make sure there are no flour pockets.
-Crepe batter should have the consistency of heavy cream.
+Crepe batter should have the consistency of light cream—if it is too thick, gently mix in room temperature water a teaspoonful at a time until the correct consistency is reached.

 - Let the batter stand at room temperature for 15 minutes, or cover and refrigerate no longer than overnight.
 Stir the batter before using.